mmcenta/left-shift/README.md

 Below we detail the function of each directory:

 * `agents`: contains scripts to train and evaluate agents (more details on the Running subsection), as well as the necessary code implementing custom callbacks and policies;
+* `docs`: contains the GIF you saw above and the final report of the project;
 * `hyperparams`: contains YAML files detailing hyperparameters for agents (more details on the Hyperparameters subsection);
 * `models`: contains pretrained agents;
 * `utils`: contains auxiliary scripts for plotting results.